 e.
 Changes in health and safety standards for providers which would increase the cost of services (e.g., change in the number of individuals who can be cared for in a foster home).

 f.
-Changes necessary to implement specific statutory provisions, e.g., the 1985 COBRA provisions pertaining to habilitation services or maintenance of income standards
+Changes necessary to implement specific statutory provisions, e.g., the 1985 COBRA provisions pertaining to habilitation services or maintenance of income standards and the 1997 BBA provisions which deleted the requirement that individuals be discharged from an NF or ICF/MR to be eligible for expanded habilitation.

 Requests for substantive amendments must be accompanied by a revised formula which demonstrates that the waiver will remain cost effective or cost neutral with the amendment.
 The formula format to be used must comply with the formula given in 42 CFR 441.303(f) for amendments approved on or after August 24, 1994.